-Let’s compare those costs to what you’d get at a traditional school.
-Undergraduate tuition, fees, room and board at an in-state, public four-year university for the 2018-19 school year was more than $10,000 per year .
+At a traditional four-year program, Undergraduate tuition, fees, room and board at an in-state, public four-year university for the 2020-2021 school year was $10,560 per year .

-Don’t forget to tack on your extracurricular activities, like student athletic tickets, club and organization fees, and fees for joining the student recreation center.
-Tuition is even higher at a private four-year college with CollegeBoard reporting an estimate of $37,430 in tuition, fees, room and board per year.
+Factor in extracurricular fees for any student athletic tickets, club and organization fees, and fees for joining the student recreation center.
+Tuition is even higher at a private nonprofit four-year college with CollegeBoard reporting an estimate of $37,650 in tuition, fees, room and board per year.

-Trade school can be an affordable option, and many schools offer financial aid and scholarships further lowering the overall cost.
+Trade school can be a more affordable option, and many schools offer financial aid and scholarships that could help further lower the overall cost.